thuanGIT/grocery-chat-bot/app/others/README.md

 ## Directory structure

-Here's the directory structure of the store_product package.
+Here's the directory structure of the others package to handle extra topics than store and product.

 ```bash
 .